 - Avoiding undergoing works (as far as practical) in Spring or Summer, which is when Southern Bell Frog are most active and the most likely to utilise the irrigation channels.
 As reasonable, undergo as much works in Autumn and Winter. - If works are to be completed in Spring and Summer; - a. a fauna spotter catcher can be on site to confirm if Southern Bell Frog is present, only if a recent, significant rise in water has occurred (a significant flooding event).
 Or; - b.
-If rain events are not significant enough to create a rise in water that would retain water for at least a four-month period (a significant flooding event), no additional mitigation is required - An allowable time of two weeks following dewatering of existing earthen channel. - The Construction Environment Management Plan (CEMP) will include measures to make field staff aware of potential threatened fauna during works and understand the procedures if threatened fauna are detected.
+If rain events are not significant enough to create a rise in water that would retain water for at least a four-month period (a significant flooding event), no additional mitigation is required - An allowable time of two weeks following dewatering of existing earthen channels or 1-2 days for existing concrete channels would encourage the Southern Bell Frog offsite. - The Construction Environment Management Plan (CEMP) should include measures to make field staff aware of potential threatened fauna during works and understand the procedures if threatened fauna are detected.